GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 A Note on Pricing

-In addition to the starter plan of $50 a month, you have to pay the fees for your VPS, which often start from just $5 monthly.
+In addition to the developer plan of $200 a month (which has become the first plan available), you have to pay the fees for your VPS, which often start from just $5 monthly.
 For the performance you get, it is a no-brainer if you don’t mind running your own VPSes.
-However, if you turn on frequent back-ups, the backup fees may get pricy.
+However, if you turn on frequent backups, the backup fees may get pricy.

 GridPane is really interesting though if you manage multiple servers because of their fixed monthly fees.
 This fee is independent of the number of servers or WordPress installations you have.
 Most other control panels, such as Serverpilot, charge a surplus for each of the servers and applications added.

 GridPane offers the following plans.
-Prices indicated are monthly prices.
+The prices indicated are monthly prices.

 |Priority Support||Priority Support Pro|